tobiasvanderwerff/master-thesis/README.md

 for each writer do
-    get line images for a single form concatenate the lines into a single image extract Hinge features for the image, which acts as the writer code end for
+    get line images for a single form concatenate the lines into a single image extract Hinge features for the image
+    normalize the Hinge features, which act as the writer code end for
 ```